Related Post: The Pictographs of Little Missinaibi Lake

 A little under seven kilometers from Whitefish Bay is the next pictograph location, like the Whitefish Bay one a very minor one compared to the Fairy Point site.

 As we paddled closer we noticed a Canadian flag on a stick to the left of the site.
 You can actually get out of the canoe here and step on the rocks as you view the pictograph panel.
 It is made up of seven or eight ochre images – most more clear that any on the Whitefish Bay site.
 Slash marks predominate but there are other more representational images as well.
 A figure with six “arms” and a “tail” on the tip left, a simple Thunderbird image, and some other difficult to interpret markings.
 Underneath the Thunderbird (if that it what it is!) is the largest single splash of colour on the panel.
-I started to verbalize a Mishipeshu figure out of it but Max remarked that I was maybe getting a bit over-enthusiastic!
+I started to verbalize a feline Mishipeshu-like figure on the left with a canoe with six paddlers on the right and snakes underneath – just like at Agawa Rock – but Max remarked that I was maybe getting a bit overly enthusiastic!